 Visit regional towns for a great variety of family attractions, from the Volcanoes Discovery Centre at Penshurst to the kid-friendly Gum San Chinese Heritage Centre in Ararat, and the animal encounters at the Halls Gap Zoo.

 Some towns also have great indoor play centres, ten pin bowling and heated swimming pools with kid-friendly zones.
 Outdoor swimming pools are popular in the warm summer months – and look out for ice creameries!

 For a joyful weekend of food, music and fun activities, bring the kids to one of the many cultural festivals throughout the year.
-Visit in October to make the most of the 3 Peaks Festival in Dunkeld with myriad market stalls and loads of entertainment to low-key performances at Halls Gap's Blues and Jazz Festival.
+Visit in October to make the most of the 3 Peaks Festival in Dunkeld, with its market stalls and upbeat entertainment, and laid-back performances at the Halls Gap's Blues and Jazz Festival.